MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 ### Scenario 2.
 Extend + Increment all the time

-Extend and Increment are very useful for very lossy telemetry systems.
+Extend and Increment are useful for lossy telemetry systems.
 With only few requests

 ```
 Client sends request to A: 3qdi2JDFioDFjDSF223f23